ruby/www.ruby-lang.org/en/installation/index.md

 [RVM][rvm] allows you to install and manage multiple installations of Ruby on your system.
 It can also manage different gemsets.
 It is available for OS X, Linux, or other UNIX-like operating systems.

-## Installers
-{: #installers}

-### RubyInstaller
-{: #rubyinstaller}

-If you are on Windows, there is a great project to help you install Ruby:
-[RubyInstaller][rubyinstaller].
-It gives you everything you need to set up a full Ruby development environment on Windows.

-Just download it, run it, and you are done!

-### RailsInstaller and Ruby Stack
-{: #railsinstaller}

-If you are installing Ruby in order to use Ruby on Rails, you can use the following installers:

-* [RailsInstaller][railsinstaller]
-  which uses RubyInstaller but gives you extra tools that help with Rails development.
-  It supports OS X and Windows.
-* [Bitnami Ruby Stack][rubystack]
-  which provides a complete development environment for Rails.
-  It supports OS X, Linux, Windows, virtual machines and cloud images.

 ## Building from Source